Alishamsnia/spectrogram/README.md

 # spectrogram
-A matlab code for spectrogram and Decimation
+A matlab code for spectrogram and Decimation, even more, check the interpolation and preventing interference